The eating habits you teach your kids are likely to be the habits they stick to as adults.

 Tips to keep family time in the kitchen fun and relaxed

-Cook together when you’re not in a rush.
-It can be slower and messier when your child first starts to help.
+- Cook together when you’re not in a rush – It can be slower and messier when your child first starts to help.
+Visit the Raising Children Network to find out ways to cook with your kids and teenagers.

 recipe through from beginning to end.

-Remember, it is okay for your child to make mistakes, that's how they learn!
+Remember, it's okay for your child to make mistakes, that's how they learn!